PrintLimit

 Saint Mary's College

-All Saint Mary's students will be given a $100 credit (1000 pages) for printing each academic year.
+All Saint Mary's students will be given a $50 credit (500 black and white pages) for printing each academic year.
 An individual's unused quota, either from the provided quota or additional quota purchased via print cards, will be carried over from year to year until a student graduates or leaves the College.

-A student will only have to pay for printing if this initial $100 quota is used up during the academic year.
-Students will be able to purchase additional print quota through print cards available at the Bookstore and Convenience Store.
+A student will only have to pay for printing if this initial $50 quota is used up during the academic year.
+Students will be able to purchase additional print quota through print cards available in the ResNet Office, B11 Cushwa-Leighton Library (hours are posted at http://www.saintmarys.edu/resnet).
 Cards will be available in $5, $10, and $20 denominations.
+Students must bring their student ID cards with them to purchase print cards, and their purchases will go on their student accounts.
+There are no refunds, returns, or exchanges on print cards.

 Students will be charged 10¢ per page printed.
 For example, if a student prints out an eleven-page document, her account will be charged $1.10 for the printout.

-When a student prints a document double-sided from the Trumper Xerox printer, her account will be charged 10¢ for each piece of paper that is printed.
+When a student prints a document double-sided, her account will still be charged 10¢ for each piece of paper that is printed.
 For example, if a student prints out an eleven-page document double-sided, her account will be charged $0.60 for the printout.

 How Much Saint Mary's College Prints